Videos

 Helping Employees Succeed with Generative AI

 Lots of recent news touts the productivity-amplifying and time-saving potential of generative AI tools like ChatGPT.
 But the reality is that most companies are not seeing such gains.
-In this eye-opening presentation, University of California, Santa Barbara Professor and best-selling author Paul Leonardi outlines the unique challenges that large language models (LLMs) present, including the fact that, by the very nature of their design, they’re constantly changing.
+In this eye-opening presentation, University of California, Santa Barbara Professor Paul Leonardi outlines the unique challenges that large language models (LLMs) present, including the fact that, by the very nature of their design, they’re constantly changing.
 Leonardi will explain his practical STEP framework, which he developed by working with top companies that have successfully implemented GenAI to empower employees.
 Audiences will leave with functional insights into how to create new avenues for value creation while simultaneously improving employee experiences.
 Leonardi will show you how to manage the introduction of AI into your organization so that those attractive productivity numbers turn from potential into reality.

 The Digital Mindset: How to Thrive in the Age of Data, Algorithms, and AI

-The Science of Teams: Improve Remote and Hybrid Performance Through Better Collaboration
+Improve Remote and Hybrid Performance Through Better Collaboration

 Technology has allowed us to work anywhere at any time.
 But the best ideas come when we collaborate with others.
 So how can a workforce collaborate when it’s also remote?
 What are the best ways to organize teams in a hybrid workplace while also ensuring everyone has the right tools to be productive?
 In this insightful talk, University of California, Santa Barbara Professor Paul Leonardi uses a combination of cutting-edge scientific evidence and examples of successful companies to outline steps that can be taken to build strong collaborations across multiple geographies, time zones and cultures, resulting in high performance and happy workers.

-Overcoming Digital Exhaustion
+Preventing Digital Exhaustion

 Many employees are overwhelmed and burned out.
 A big part of the problem is digital exhaustion.
 The pressures associated with being constantly connected and having to interact with people via multiple tools simultaneously is wearing people out.
 In this talk, University of California Santa Barbara Professor Paul Leonardi reveals the “exhaustion triad,” the key reasons the use of digital tools is wearing people out.
 Then, based on his extensive research and work with companies, he outlines practical and easy-to-accomplish ways to help employees reclaim enthusiasm for their work by reducing the negative impacts of digital exhaustion and findings what he calls “digital wellbeing.”